-101 Franklin Street is located across the street from 56 Leonard Street and in close proximity to popular Tribeca dining.
+101 Franklin Street is located directly across the street from 56 Leonard Street and in close proximity to popular Tribeca dining.
 Nearby transportation options include the Chambers Street 1/2/3 trains and the Canal Street N/Q/R/W and J/Z trains.

 View school info, local attractions, transportation options & more.